RealTimeLogic/Xedge32/doc/source/PCNT.rst

 - **16-bit Signed Counter**

   - Each pulse counter unit features a 16-bit signed counter register.
+The maximum frequency the counters can manage is 40 Mhz.

 - **Two Configurable Channels**